UniCourt/enterprise-api-py-sdk/README.md

    - Merging this PR triggers a GitHub Actions workflow that verifies the changes.
 4. After Github Actions is completed, repository maintainer will create a tag and release.

+**Note:** This process is necessary because pull requests from forks cannot access repository secrets, causing GitHub Actions workflows to fail.

 ## GitHub Actions

 The GitHub Actions workflow builds and installs the SDK from source, then runs tests that call the APIs using the SDK.